jcollard/ChessAppDevlog/README.md

 unit tests on all of their projects (much to their disdain).

-Since another user had already suggested this, I thought it might be nice to look over the source code and point out a project specific example of how they might specifically go about unit testing it.
+Since another user had already suggested this, I thought it might be nice to look over their source code and point out a project specific example where a unit test could be written.

 # My Response

-Looking through the source code, it quickly became apparent that this code base was not in a state that could be unit tested.
+As I began to examine the code, it quickly became apparent that this code base was not in a state that could be unit tested.

 The main challenge was that the source code was split between two classes: